top of page

 Avoid follicular loss secondary to skin damage.

 • Oral Minoxidil: This is the primary clinical preference.
-Low-dose oral minoxidil is statistically more effective than even 5% topical formulations and should be the preferred route if the patient tolerates it.
+Low-dose oral minoxidil is statistically more effective than even 5% topical formulations and should be the preferred route if you tolerate it.

 • Tretinoin: A prescription-strength, topical vitamin A, Tretinoin activates Sulfotransferase in the follicle, converting non-responders into responders.

 • Aspirin Warning: Aspirin inhibits sulfotransferase.
-If you are using aspirin for heart or stroke prevention, know that it may decrease the efficacy of their hair restoration protocol.
+If you are using aspirin for heart or stroke prevention, know that it may decrease the efficacy of your hair restoration protocol.

 • Microneedling Integration: Use a 1.5mm needle depth to break the stratum corneum and reach the follicle depth.